yuesubi/kanji/README.md

-# kanji
+# Tkinter app to learn kanji
-A python app to learn kanji.
+A python app to learn kanji made with tkinter and python.